Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Michael O’Sullivan, Chief Executive of Cambridge International Examinations, visited Argentina at the beginning of September, where he spoke at the ESSARP Conference, a forum designed for teachers and heads interested in bilingual education and networking with fellow educators.
+Michael O’Sullivan, Chief Executive of Cambridge Assessment International Education, visited Argentina at the beginning of September, where he spoke at the ESSARP Conference, a forum designed for teachers and heads interested in bilingual education and networking with fellow educators.
 The theme of this year’s conference was “Crossing Thresholds”.

 Michael’s speech, “Encouraging, recognising and rewarding real learning”, focused on how the Cambridge curriculum equips students in Argentina and around the world with the skills and knowledge they need for success in school, university and life.
 “When we design our curricula we do not start with exams,” he said.
 “We start by identifying clearly what is to be learnt, in order that students can develop both core knowledge and skills of thinking and application together.”